 - Liraz Margalit, ‘Men Systemize.
 Women Empathize’ Psychology Today.
 Accessed 27 November 2020.

 - This statement is true even when we acknowledge the reality of intersex conditions or differences of sexual development (DSDs).
 In these cases, an individual’s bodily characteristics don’t correspond with what is usually expected of a male or female body.
 However, there is no reason, biologically or biblically, to believe that intersex constitutes a third or additional sexes, rather DSDs are an example of the brokenness that has entered the world through sin and which affects all of our bodies in different ways.
-For more on intersex, see Andrew Bunt, ‘The Binary and Intersex’,Think.
+For more on intersex, see Preston Sprinkle, 'Intersex and Transgender Identities'.